plasticmacaroni/bg3-missables/checklist.md

 - ::item_legendary:: [The Red Knight's Final Strategem](https://bg3.wiki/wiki/The_Red_Knight%27s_Final_Strategem)
   - ::missable:: Reading this rewards a [Scroll of Artistry of War](https://bg3.wiki/wiki/Scroll_of_Artistry_of_War), the only of its kind (need to confirm?)
 - ::item_legendary:: [The Tharchiate Codex](https://bg3.wiki/wiki/The_Tharchiate_Codex)
-  - Can give permanant buff of 20 temp HP on each long rest
+  - ::ability:: [The Tharchiate Codex: Blessing](https://bg3.wiki/wiki/The_Tharchiate_Codex:_Blessing) - read [The Tharchiate Codex](https://bg3.wiki/wiki/The_Tharchiate_Codex) to gain 20 temporary hit points after each long rest
   - Allows the character who read [Necromancy of Thay](https://bg3.wiki/wiki/Necromancy_of_Thay) to read it again for [Danse Macabre](https://bg3.wiki/wiki/Danse_Macabre)
 - ::item_veryrare:: [Foebreaker](https://bg3.wiki/wiki/Foebreaker)
 - ::item_veryrare:: [Hellfire Greataxe](https://bg3.wiki/wiki/Hellfire%20Greataxe)